A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 \subsection{Filtering Studies According to Inclusion Criteria}

 In this step of the SLR, we defined the inclusion criteria that determined which primary studies would be included in our taxonomy.
 To an extent, part of our inclusion criteria was already used to extract the primary studies.
 The year and the venue were used in advanced searches to filter out extraneous research that our search string returned.
 However, after the search phase concluded, we filtered our results based on a more strict set of inclusion criteria.
-This ensured that the primary studies would be a useful addition to the taxonomy and would contain the necessary information to answer the RQs.
-Our full set of inclusion and exclusion criteria considered is listed in our online appendix~\cite{watson_palacio_cooper_moran_poshyvanyk}.
+This ensured that the primary studies would be a useful addition to the taxonomy and would contain the necessary information to answer the RQs (\eg removing papers with search terms that appear only in reference lists).
+Our full set of inclusion and exclusion criteria considered is listed in our online appendix~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.

 The primary studies gathered through the use of the search string, the snowballing method, or through manual addition (as enumerated in the following steps of the search) were subjected to the same criteria for inclusion.
 Three of the authors divided the works and labeled them for inclusion based upon a careful reading of the abstract and approach/methodology of the paper.
 A fourth author then manually reviewed each classification for potential errors.
-If the classifications between the authors were in disagreement, then all authors reviewed and discussed the work in question until a unanimous consensus was achieved.
-At the end of this phase of the SLR, 127 primary studies met our inclusion criteria and were thus considered.
+If the classifications between one of the three authors and the fourth were in disagreement, then all authors reviewed and discussed the work in question until a unanimous consensus was achieved.
+At the end of this phase of the SLR, we were left with 1,145 studies to be further considered for inclusion in our study, narrowed down from the 1,699 studies returned by our chosen search string.

-\subsection{Snowballing and Manual Addition of Studies}
+\subsubsection{Snowballing and Manual Addition of Studies}